xmrminer01102018/VegaToolsNConfigs/README.md

 VegaCentOSGuideForCNv2 - How to manually setup Vega mining in CentOs for CryptoNight V8 with AMD drivers.

+VegaCentOSGuideForCNrCNrwz - How to manually setup Vega mining in CentOs for CNr and CNrwz with AMD drivers.

 RadeonProDuo_R9390XQuickGuide - How to setup xmrig-amd miner for Radeon Pro Duo and R9 390X GPUs(CryptoNight V8).